Bundle of commands focused on swift and streamlined git operations.

 confirmationSound = true, -- currently macOS only, PRs welcome

--- Pushed commits contain references to issues, open those issues.
+-- If pushed commits contain references to issues, open them in the browser

 openReferencedIssues = false,